Skip to main content

 Bliro servers, particularly authentication servers, verify SSL encryption integrity.
 If SSL interception is detected, requests from the client may be blocked.
 If your organization uses SSL interception, please allowlist the following domains:

-Reverse Proxy
+Proxy

-For organizations using reverse proxies, Bliro can be configured to work with both authenticated and non-authenticated proxies.
+For organizations using proxies, Bliro can be configured to work with both authenticated and non-authenticated proxies.
 Bliro works out of the box with the following proxy configurations:

 Grant Calendar Access